OpenPPL/ppq/ppq/quantization/quantizer/README.md

 ## Correct Quantization Details

-In most circumstances, weight parameters may take different quantization scheme from activation, thus we need to correct quantization scheme for weight parameter and special operations in  *init_quantize_config*, note that this func generates quantization configs for every quantable operation in your graph, you need firstly generate quantization config for common activation
+In most circumstances, weight parameters may take different quantization schemes from activation, thus we need to correct the quantization scheme for weight parameter and special operations in  *init_quantize_config*, note that this func generates quantization configs for every quantable operation in your graph, you need first generate quantization config for common activation
 ```python
 def init_quantize_config(self, operation: Operation) -> OperationQuantizationConfig: